openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 The RISC use cases that set the requirements are described in Security Events RISC Use Cases {{USECASES}}.

-The CAEP use cases that set the requirements are described in CAEP Use Cases (TODO: Add
+The CAEP use cases that set the requirements are described in CAEP Use Cases {{CAEP}}.
-        reference when file is added to repository.)

 ## Security Event Token Profile {#set-profle}
 This section provides SSF profiling specifications for the Security Event Token (SET)